ravibhoraskar/ravibhoraskar.github.io/_posts/2010-05-19-plane-journey.md

     trust these statistics all that much, since statistics are like bikinis.
 Everyone can wear one, but it looks good on only a few.
-(The smart ones out of you, readers, may already have realised that what I mean to say is that out of the gazillions of statistics floating around, like the gazillions of bikini clad women floating around, only a few are true). </p>
+(The smart ones out of you, readers, may already have realised that what I mean to say is that out of the gazillions of statistics floating around, like the gazillions of bikini clad women floating around, only a few are true).

-<p>Now this certain individual called Javelin has a
+Now this certain individual called Javelin has a
     reputation to make dark and ominous predictions about all and every thing in the Universe and beyond (he happens to be a believer in the muliple-universes theory predicted by Quantum Mechanics).
 However, in this particular case, his prediction turned out to be true.
 My flight to Amsterdam was canceled.
 Canceled like a